kristianmandrup/cypher-query/Readme.md

 ### CypherStrategy

+The `CypherStrategy` is responsible for encapsulating the strategy being built by the builder.

+## Executer

-The `CypherStrategy` is responsible for executing a startegy on a Graph and returning matching results.
+The `Executer` is responsible for executing a strategy on a given graph API, such as an API for an in-memory graph or a Graph API abstraction on GunDB.

+The executer returns the Cypher query results either as a stream or as a `Promise` (ie. `async`).

 ## Cypher API